 Section 1.
 Employee day of employment, b nformation ut not before n and Att testation : Emplo oye es must comp lete ar nd sign S Section 1 of Fo rm I-9 r no later than the first

 Last Name (Family Name) Fi irst Name (0 Siven Na me) Middle Initial (if a any) Othe er Last I Names Us sed (if an y)

-Address (Street Number and l Name) Apt Number (if aı ny) City or Town า State ZIP Code
+Address (Street Number and l Name) Apt Number (if aı ny) City or Town า State Ž ZIP Code

-Date of Birth (mm/dd/yyyy) U.S. So cial Security y Number Em nploy ee's Email Addres S Employee's Telephone Number
+Date of Birth (mm/dd/yyyy) U.S. So cial Security y Number Em nploy ee's Email Addres S Employee e's Telep hone Number

-I am aware that federal provides for imprisonm fines for false statemer use of false documents connection with the cothis form.
-I attest, under of perjury, that this infoincluding my selection attesting to my citizens immigration status, is the provided of the status.
-1. / 2. / 3. / 4. / If you che A citizen of A noncitizer A lawful per A noncitizer the Unite n national manent r n (other th of Sta o attest to your cities the United States (Sent (Enter USCIS) tem Numbers 2. a r one of these: See Instr or A-Nur and 3. al ructions.) mber.) orized to w ork unti I (exp. da te, if any ,
+provides for imprisonment and/or fines for false statements, or the use of false documents, in connection with the completion of this form.
+I attest, under penalty of perjury, that this information, including my selection of the box attesting to my citizenship or immigration status, is true and A citizen of A noncitizer A lawful per A noncitizer the Unite n national manent r n (other th of Sta o attest to your cities the United States (Sent (Enter USCIS) tem Numbers 2. a r one of these: See Instr or A-Nur and 3. al ructions.) mber.) orized to w ork unti I (exp. da te, if any ,

 correct. rue anu OF OR

 Signature of Employee Today's Date (mm/d dd/yyyy))

-If a preparer and/or tra •
+If a preparer and/or tra • •

 Section 2.
 Employer F business days after the er authorized by the Secreta documentation in the Add nployee's firs rv of DHS. do st day of er ocumentat ation box; mploymen tion from L t, and mist A OF octions. nust R a c physically exam combination of d ine, or ocume ntative m examine ntation fr consister om List B lete and nt with a and Lis d sign S an altern st C. En ative pr iter any ocedure additional

 List A OF ₹ Lis st B AND List (

 Document Title 1 L

 Issuing Authority L

 Document Number (if any) L

 Expiration Date (if any)

 Document Title 2 (if any) Α ddit ional Informati on

 Issuing Authority

 Document Number (if any)

 Expiration Date (if any)

 Document Title 3 (if any)

 Issuing Authority

 Document Number (if any)

 Expiration Date (if any) Ch eck here if you us ed an al Iternative p orocedure a authorize ed by DH S to exar mine documents.

 Certification: I attest, under employee, (2) the above-list best of my knowledge, the e ed document ation appea ars to be ge enuine a nd to relate to the em First Da (mm/dd oloyment

 Last Name, First Name and T itle of Employe er or Authori ized Repres entative Signature of Em iployer o or Authoriz ed Represe entative Today's s Date (mm/dd/yyyy)

 Employer's Business or Organ nization Name Employe r's Bı usiness or Organi zation A ddress, Ci ty or Town, , State, 2 ZIP Code I